keygen-sh/request_migrations/README.md

 end
 ```

+This will setup a new test configuration, and then restore the previous global configuration
+after each spec.

 ## Tips and tricks

 Over the years, we're learned a thing or two about versioning an API.
 We'll share tips here.